M1 Pro and M1 Max arrive

 |MagSafe & Fast Charging||Yes||No|

-The 2021 MacBook Pro also includes a better FaceTime camera system and an improved headphone jack.
+Despite being a few months older, the 14-inch MacBook Pro offers significant exhancements not seen on the other one.
+Starting with the display, 14-inch MacBook Pro (2021) has the first Liquid Retina XDR display on a MacBook Pro with a resolution of 3024x1964 pixels.
+On the 13-inch model, it's a general Retina display with 2560x1600 pixels.
+The 2021 MacBook Pro also includes a better FaceTime camera system.
 And yes, MagSafe is back on this model, alongside three Thunderbolt 4 (USB-C) ports, an HDMI port, and an SDXC card slot.

-There are a few areas where the 13-inch MacBook Pro bests the newer model.
-First, the older version is 0.5 pounds lighter.
+There are a few areas where the 13-inch MacBook Pro bests the 14-inch model.
+First, the newer version is 0.5 pounds lighter.
 Second, it also offers three more hours of battery life between charges.
-However, it's the newer model that comes with MagSafe 4, which provides fast charging up to 50% in just 30 minutes.
+However, it's the older model that comes with MagSafe, which provides fast charging up to 50% in just 30 minutes.

-Finally, there's Touch Bar, a long-suffering MacBook Pro feature that's not found on the newer models.
+Finally, there's Touch Bar, a long-suffering MacBook Pro feature that's not found on either 14- or 16-inch MacBook Pro, but remains on the 13-inch version.
 It's up to you to decide whether this is a pro or con.
-For this writer, the removal of Touch Bar is disappointing.

-It's obvious which of the two MacBook Pro models is better — and it's not the older one.
-From a more prominent and better display to significantly improved internals, the 14-inch MacBook Pro (2021) is a cutting-edge beast that now becomes (along with the all-new 16-inch model) the best MacBook Pro on the market.
+It's obvious which of the two MacBook Pro models is better — and it's not the 2022 version.
+From a more prominent and better display to significantly improved internals, the 14-inch MacBook Pro (2021) is a cutting-edge beast that is now (along with the 16-inch model) the best MacBook Pro on the market.

 Who should buy the 14-inch MacBook Pro (2021)?